sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 ### Why should you use PoC?
-We explicitly use the wording *PoC-Library* rather then *collection*, because PoC's packages and IP cores build an ecosystem.
-Complex IP cores are build on-top of basic IP cores - they are no lose set of cores.
+We explicitly use the wording *PoC-Library* rather than *collection*, because PoC's packages and IP cores build an ecosystem.
+Complex IP cores are built on-top of basic IP cores - they are no lose set of cores.
 The cores offer a clean interface and can be configured by many generic parameters.

-PoC is target independent: It's possible to switch the target device or even the device vendor without switching the IP core and the IDE, because your already using Sigasi Studio 😉.
+PoC is target independent: It's possible to switch the target device or even the device vendor without switching the IP core and the IDE, because you're already using Sigasi Studio 😉.

 ---------------------------